-This has completely changed the dynamics of travel research, making it much easier for vacationers to make last-minute decisions instead of spending hours browsing the web.
+This has completely changed the dynamics of travel research, making it much easier for vacationers to make spontaneous decisions instead of spending hours researching things to do before embarking on their trip.
 Simply looking at some of the most relevant reviews on TripAdvisor might be enough to convince a traveler to book if they are on the move.

 As the way people research and book their trips has changed, so has the way hotels market themselves.
-Brands can target last-minute planners by advertising on pages that travelers often visit, and boost their local SEO presence to make it easier for travelers to discover them.
+Brands can target last-minute planners by advertising on pages that travelers often visit during a trip and boost their local SEO presence to make it easier for travelers to discover them.

 Putting the name of the hotel’s city and state in the title, tags, URL and description will help attract mobile users since search engines favor websites that include location information.
 For this reason, hotels that want to have a strong online presence need to keep local SEO in mind.

 Mobile devices are critical to the experience of many kinds of travelers.
 Vacationers who want to pack light will probably leave their laptop or tablet at home, meaning they will rely on their phone to keep them connected and informed.
 While business travelers may bring along other devices, their smartphone is essential for on-the-go communication, keeping them connected to their team members.

 Mobile Travel Planning

 Google has found that while many people who use their phones to look up trip ideas have no intention to book at that moment, the most common travel-related activity on mobile is discount-hunting.
 This means that even if browsers do not necessarily want to book immediately, there is still some intention to do it in the future if the price is right.

 Capturing the attention of potential travelers in the early stages of travel research can come down to having relevant, engaging mobile content.
-When still unsure about what destination they might choose, travelers are most open to content that presents the destination and hotel as unique and memorable.
+When they are still unsure about what destination they might choose, travelers are most open to content that presents the destination and hotel as unique and memorable.
 Including stories from real travelers can be an important part of this, as this perspective helps browsers visualize their stay.

 Engaging mobile content will encourage potential travelers to continue researching the destination, and keep them on the path to booking.
 However, since travelers who plan ahead will usually switch to their desktop to book their trip, there is a risk that they will lose their desire to book in the time between switching devices.
 This is why it is critical to keep the destination fresh in the minds of people who want to travel.